Online bank Simple makes things harder by removing bill pay – TechCrunch

 But despite bill pay’s waning usage, it’s odd to shut down such a commonplace banking feature.
 It’s rare to find a bank that doesn’t offer bill pay services, in fact, outside of a handful of smaller up-and-comers that aren’t full-service banks.

-Even new most of the newer U.S. fintech players like Chime, Qapital, SoFi Money, Varo, Aspiration, and others offer bill pay services where they mail a check for you.
+Even most of the newer U.S. fintech players like Chime, Qapital, SoFi Money, Varo, Aspiration and others offer bill pay services where they mail a check for you.
 And it’s common among more traditional online banks like Ally, as well.

 Removing bill pay also greatly impacts those who pay their rent by way of a mailed check, as many landlords are not set up for electronic payments.
 This is a recurring complaint among the customers who are lambasting Simple for its decision.